editorconfig/editorconfig-geany/README.md

         make EDITORCONFIG_PREFIX=/usr

-    If you've installed geany from source, you'll need to preface the `make` command above with PKG_CONFIG_PATH variable, and set it to the prefix used when you built geany.
+    If you've installed geany from source, you'll need to preface the `make` command above with the PKG_CONFIG_PATH variable, and set it to the prefix used when you built geany.
 Example:

         PKG_CONFIG_PATH=$HOME/.local/lib/pkgconfig make EDITORCONFIG_PREFIX=/usr